Physical approach to price momentum and its application to momentum strategy: Theoretical background

 over the period of the window size $k$.
 The latter one is the reminiscent of the center-of-mass momentum in physics and the similar concept is used as the embedded capital gain in Grinblatt and Han \cite{Grinblatt:2002}.
 Since two different categories for the momentum calculation, two for return, and two for mass are available, there are eight different momentum definitions for an equity.

 It is easily found that the cumulative return can be expressed in $p^{(1)}$ by

-an this shows that the traditional momentum in finance is a special case of the physical momentum.
-In this sense, let's call $r_{t,k}=p^{(0)}_{t,k}$.
+and this shows that the traditional momentum in finance is a special case of the physical momentum.
+In this sense, let us call $r_{t,k}=p^{(0)}_{t,k}$.
 In addition to that, since exponential function and log function are strictly increasing functions, the mapping between $p^{(0)}_{t,k}$ and $p^{(1)}_{t,k}(1,R)$ is one-to-one.

 Since the return volatility over the period contains more practical meanings than the sum of daily volatilities during the period, the third class of the physical momentum is defined by

 where $\bar{v}_{t,k}$ is the average velocity at time $t$ during the past $k$ periods.
 There are also two different definitions for $p^{(3)}_{t,k}$ computed from the normal return and log return.
 This is closely related to the Sharpe ratio, $SR$,